esmero/archipelago-documentation/docs/search_advanced.md

 ![Advanced Search Default](images/AdvancedSearchDefault.png)

 The five Facets associated with the default Advanced Search can be found at `Administration > Configuration > Search and metadata > Facets` under the `Facet source - search_api:views_page__advanced_search__page_1`.

+The Custom Block containing the Default Advanced Search Note can be found at `/admin/content/block` or as a Tab on the main Content page.

-The corresponding Facet Blocks can be found at `/admin/structure/block/list/archipelago_subtheme` in the `Sidebar Second` section.
+The corresponding Facet Blocks and Custom Block can be found at `/admin/structure/block/list/archipelago_subtheme` in the `Sidebar Second` section.
 Please see the [this documentation for more information about Keyname Providers, Solr Fields, and Facet Configurations](strawberry_key_name_providers.md)

 ## Advanced Search View